 - ‘Kidthotics’ or Children’s Orthotics

-We carry custom made orthotics, OTC arch supports, orthotics shoes, orthotics for flat feet, orthotics for plantar fasciitis, Orthotics for sandals, flip flops with arch support, slippers with arch support and many more!
+We carry custom made orthotics, OTC arch supports, orthotics shoes, arch supports for flat feet, inserts for plantar fasciitis, Orthotics for sandals, flip flops with arch support, slippers with arch support and many more!
 We are your orthotics doctor!

 Caring for your Orthotics Pittsburgh

 You may gently wash your orthotics with warm water and soap- heat can cause damage.
-Completely air dry your orthotics before reinserting into shoes so mold and mildew dont grow.
+Completely air dry before reinserting into shoes so mold and mildew don’t grow.

 if you notice a bad foot odor or if your devices smell, you may have athletes foot or what is medically called ‘ tinea pedis’.
 If you have hyperhydrosis this is especially common.
 That means your feet perspire a lot.
 The moisture provides the perfect environment for the overgrowth of foot fungus.
 Let your podiatrist evaluate the cause and to see what can be done to treat it.
 Often treatment can be as simple as an antiperspirant cream after showering or an anti fungal cream before bed.
 That is why correct diagnosis is necessary.

-Orthotic devices in Moon Twp are frequently used to treat various conditions of the foot and ankle.
+Orthotic devices in Moon Twp frequently treat various conditions of the foot and ankle.

 Do insurance companies cover orthotics Pittsburgh area?

-Many insurance companies do cover custom orthotics Pittsburgh, but not OTC or off the shelf “arch supports”.
-Insurance companies require the provider to make a mold of the patient’s foot and create a custom made device in the lab to control certain biomechanical or congenital or acquired foot deformities.
+Many insurance companies do cover custom orthotics Pittsburgh.
+OTC or off the shelf “arch supports” are not covered.
+Insurance companies require the provider to first make a mold of the patient’s foot.
+Second, create a custom made device in the lab.
+This will control certain biomechanical or congenital or acquired foot deformities.

-What can I do if I find my custom orthotics too hard?
-Your foot clinic in Sewickley or surrounding area can add a soft top cover.
-Before you get your orthotics Pittsburgh inserts, you can ask your podiatrist to order them with a soft layer on top or not order really hard custom heel inserts.
+What can I do if I find my custom orthotics are too hard?
+Your foot clinic in Sewickley can add a soft top cover.
+Before you get your orthotics inserts, you can ask your podiatrist to order them with a soft layer on top.

 Highmark Medical Policy Bulletin:

-- Foot orthotics are covered only when they are a benefit of a member’s contract and when prescribed for these conditions:
+- Foot orthotics are covered only if a member’s contract benefit and when a Doctor prescribes them for these conditions: